nf-core/magmap/docs/usage.md

 ### Filter/remove sequences from the samples (e.g. rRNA sequences with SILVA database)

 The pipeline can remove potential contaminants using the BBduk program.
-Specify a fasta file, gzipped or not, with the --sequence_filter sequences.fasta parameter.
+Specify a fasta file, gzipped or not, with the `--sequence_filter <sequences>.fasta` parameter.
 For further documentation, see the [BBduk official website](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/).

 ```bash